Peter of Atroa: Biography

 Peter then returned to St. Zachary's and helped to reorganize two other monasteries he had established.
 During this time, he himself resided at a hermitage in Atroa.
 Iconoclastic attacks broke out again, more virulent than before, and Peter again found himself having to disperse his monks, successfully doing so just barely before the local bishop arrived to forcibly remove them.
 Peter himself left to reside with a locally famous recluse named James.
 While living with him, Peter cured Paul of Prusias of a fever.
 This was ascribed as a miracle at the time, but was apparently accomplished by doing nothing more than giving Paul a good, nutritious meal.

 Iconoclast persecution increased in the area, obliging Peter and James to leave for the safety of the monastery of St. Porphyrious on the Hellespont.
 Peter later left for the Bâlea Lake area, where he visited his friend and fellow opponent of iconoclasm Joannicius before returning again to St. Zachary's.
 After delivering a final statement of farewell to the assembly, he died in the choir while praying the evening office on 1 January 837.

+Peter of Atroa is recognized as a Saint in the Eastern Orthodox Church and his feast day is celebrated on January 3.

+He should not be confused with saint Peter Apselamus who is also sometimes called Peter of Atroa.